 And pick it up they did!
 I don’t think there has been a Sydney Cup in my lifetime charged with as much sentimentality and human interest as that of 1979.
 The crowd in attendance might have been a disappointing 18,666 people but most of them had witnessed the harrowing scenes of a pregnant and upset Monica Shield on the previous Monday.
 Many were willing her husband’s horse on, not just for her sake but for the popular McDonell family as well.
 In a twenty-two horse field, Double Century went to the post as an easing 7/1 equal second favourite behind the previous year’s Melbourne Cup winner, Arwon.
 Mick Mallyon had to diet to ride Double Century 1 kg over his allotted weight of 49 kgs, and the horse was drawn on the outside of the field.
 It was to be a daring ride by Mallyon who brought off one of the most popular victories in the historic race.

 On the line, Mallyon chanced a quick look over his shoulder and in a breach of decorum exuberantly flourished his whip in the air.
 A similar display of theatrics atop Gay Icarus in the 1971 Caulfield Cup had once incurred the wrath of Melbourne stewards but on this occasion, many in the crowd were only too happy to celebrate with him.
 One of the first to congratulate trainer Ron McDonell as he stood waiting for Double Century to return to the enclosure was the gracious Val Cummings, the wife of Bart.
 The Governor of N.S.W., Sir Roden Cutler presented the Sydney Cup to Clarke Shield and the other owners.
 Jockey Mick Mallyon brought a roar of approval from the crowd when he began his victory speech: “Ah, it’s a lovely old feeling.
 That little pony is the loveliest horse I have ever thrown a leg across.”
 Mallyon wasn’t feeling quite so lovely later in the afternoon when the A.J.C. stewards suspended him until May 12 for causing interference in the first 800 metres of the Cup.
+Before passing the sentence, the chief steward John Mahoney asked Mallyon whether he had anything to say in his defence.
+The irrepressible Mallyon replied: “Not really.
+It will only take up your time.
+It was a spur of the moment thing.”
 Nonetheless, it had been a very satisfying ride.
 The race was worth $156,500 in total, with the first prize of $102,000 and a gold cup.
 The amount was virtually the equivalent of the sum lost in the stewards’ room the previous Monday.

 Dulcify and Double Century might have been crackerjack three-year-olds but the real star of the 1979 S.T.C. and A.J.C. autumn meetings was the Victorian stallion Century.
 In the space of a few weeks, his progeny had won the S.T.C.
 Golden Slipper Stakes (Century Miss), A.J.C.
 Sydney Cup (Double Century) and A.J.C.
 Oaks (Valley of Georgia) and he only had two crops racing.
 A brown horse bred by Arundel Farm at Keilor in Victoria, Century had been sold for $6,750 at the 1971 Victorian Yearling Sales.
 Bart Cummings trained the colt throughout his career on behalf of Tom Trevaskis, Frank Curtin and Jim Armstrong.
 Curtin and Armstrong as we have seen, were minor part-owners in Double Century.